loader image

 The most common side effects include asthenia (lack of energy), dizziness, headache, and nasal congestion.
 They can also cause ejaculation dysfunction with decreased ejaculation volume or retrograde ejaculation (meaning the semen travels back into the bladder instead of out through the penis).

 Some men respond well to the medication without side effects, and that is truly encouraging.
-However, it is extremely important that these men be followed closely, as there is a high risk that the meds will stop working at some point.
+However, it is extremely important that these men be followed closely, as there is a high risk that the meds will stop working at some point

 Cialis is a PDE5 inhibitor, so it not only improves urinary function, it also improves a man’s ability to attain and maintain an erection.